grant of probate

 Become A Diamond

 If you like sparkly things then you could consider becoming a diamond.
 The diamonds are made by extracting the carbon from the cremated remains and then putting the carbon under a large amount of pressure and heat for several days to grow into a real diamond.
-The diamond can then be made into jewellery such as a ring or necklace.
+The diamond can then be made into jewellery such as a ring or necklace for loved ones to keep.

 Become A Living Urn

-If you like all things nature then you could become a living urn.
-The urn works by mixing cremated ashes with a neutralising agent, tree seedling roots and growth mix.
-Your family could then plant you in the garden or a place that is special to them.
+A living urn is created by mixing cremated ashes with a neutralising agent, tree seedling roots and growth mix.
+Your family would then have the option to plant the living urn in a garden or somewhere that is special to them.

 Help Dying Reefs